ShotSeeker: Plot

 Reese (Jim Caviezel) is following their new number: Ethan Garvin (Will Connolly), a NYPD analyst who works at the Real Time Crime Center.
 Garvin works at an acoustic surveillance system named "ShotSeeker", a program that detects gunshots in the city for the police.
-Meanwhile, Finch (Michael Emerson) and Root (Amy Acker) engineer a series of simulations in a Faraday cage between a small clone of the Machine and a that of Samaritan to know any possible outcome of their fight.
+Meanwhile, Finch (Michael Emerson) and Root (Amy Acker) engineer a series of simulations in a Faraday cage between a small clone of the Machine and that of Samaritan to know any possible outcome of their fight.

 Reese follows Garvin to an apartment, where he breaks in an apartment and shoots near a chimney.
 Reese confronts him and Garvin explains that the owner of the apartment, Krupa Naik, reported gunshots, which ShotSeeker deemed to be false.
 However, Garvin analyzed the gunshots and discovered they were real and Krupa has disappeared.
 At a park, Fusco (Kevin Chapman) is approached by Bruce Moran (James LeGros), Elias' associate.
 Moran demands to know the truth behind Elias' shooting and tells Fusco that he needs to talk with Reese, threatening Fusco's son's life.
 Fusco expresses his concern to Reese, who agrees to help with Moran while Fusco helps Garvin.

 Fusco and Garvin interrogate Benjamin Haas (Brit Whittle), founder of a non-profit organization who reveals that Krupa worked with him on a project but the project's file was stolen on the night of her disappearance.
 As they leave, ShotSeeker reports that Garvin fired gunshots in the area and Fusco and Garvin are taken by the authorities, although they are immediately released.
 Meanwhile, Reese meets with Moran and threatens him to leave Fusco alone.
 He meets with Garvin to meet with Krupa's neighbor, Mary, who wants to talk.
 However, Mary has been killed and Reese fails to get to the hitman, who is working with Samaritan.
 Reese is then knocked out by hitmen and is captured.